thoughtsunificator/thoughtsunificator.me/src/posts/how-to-build-a-grid-system-in-javascript.md

 grid.addCell(0, 0)
 ```

-Now that we're good with the row part let's dive into the cell part.
+Now that we're good with the column part let's dive into the cell part.

 ## Cell